7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 Why this still affects you

-This often turns into people-pleasing, overfunctioning, and difficulty expressing needs in adult relationships.
+This often turns into people-pleasing, overfunctioning, and difficulty expressing needs in adult relationships, sometimes even showing up as hyper-independence as a trauma response.
 Rest can feel uncomfortable.
 Receiving care may feel foreign or undeserved.
+Adapting to parental expectations can disconnect you from your own inner world, making it harder to recognize and honor your feelings as an adult.

 Being “easy” once kept you connected.
 Now it can keep you exhausted.